 Mike Newton

-John G Davies OAM
+John Davies OAM

 Light Blue Group Leader, former Camp Chief and involved in various LSC&PH activities.
 Member of the Power House Rugby Club since 1965.